US Open Favourites 2018 - Bookies' Favourites At Shinnecock Hills

 US Open Favourites 2018

-Whilst DJ is no longer world number one, he is still favourite to win his second US Open title.
+DJ returned to the world number one position with victory at the St Jude Classic last week and is favourite to win his second US Open title.

 The American won his first and only major at the 2016 US Open at Oakmont and has a brilliant record in this tournament with a T4th finish in 2014 and a T2nd in 2015.